Brownsburg Historic District

 Brownsburg Historic District is a national historic district located at Brownsburg, Rockbridge County, Virginia.
 The district encompasses 42 contributing buildings in the town of Brownsburg.
+Established in 1783 on the lands of Robert Wardlaw and Samuel McChesney, the town became a major hub of activity by 1835, before losing commercial importance around the turn of the century, due to the arrival of a nearby rail line.
 It includes a variety of residential, commercial, and institutional buildings most of which date from one of two periods - the first half of the 19th century and the period 1870–1910.
 Notable buildings include the Swope House, Wade brick house, Bosworth log house, Newcomer house, Coblentz house and store, NYE Pool Hall, Wade frame house, Ward House, and the Fixx House.

 It was listed on the National Register of Historic Places in 1973.